colibris-framework/colibris/README.md

 ## Email Sending

-The email sending mechanism is controlled by the `EMAIL` variable in `settings.py`.
-By default, this function is disabled and, if you try to send an email, nothing more than a logging message will happen.
+The email sending mechanism is controlled by the `EMAIL` variable in `${PACKAGE}/settings.py`.
+Emails are disabled by default.

 #### Basic Usage